Saint Gregory the Theologian

 Each week, Sunday School classes begin immediately after Holy Communion.
 All are warmly invited to join us for refreshments and fellowhip after Divine Liturgy.

-STREAMING DETAILS/MEDIA CONNECTIONS FOR THIS SUNDAY, JANUARY 19TH
+STREAMING DETAILS/MEDIA FOR THIS SUNDAY, FEBRUARY 23RD

 Access Services via You Tube: